Takuma Hanabuchi

 MD, PhD

-This project is a structural response—
+This is not a personal campaign—it is a structural response.

 Note: Takuma Hanabuchi is a pen name.